Private 4×4 vehicle & dedicated guide

 Your private vehicle for the entire journey, fuel included.
 A guide stays with you from arrival to departure at the airport: driver, translator, storyteller and friend for the duration.

-Every entry and activity fee covered: Volcanoes, Nyungwe, Akagera, the Genocide Memorial, the Butare museum, and the royal palace at Nyanza.
+Every entry and activity fee covered: Volcanoes, Nyungwe, Akagera, the Genocide Memorial, the Huye museum, and the royal palace at Nyanza.

 Tell us what you have in mind.
 We typically respond within 24 hours.